Welcome back, Rush Limbaugh, eager and ready to go.

 Pelosi doesn't any more want these hearings or negotiations televised than Obama does.

-But to go out there and and stonewall this is just is uh it it even the media, even liberal journalists are starting to get in the act here of getting really angry about this.
+But to go out there and stonewall this is just, Even the media, even liberal journalists are starting to get in the act here of getting really angry about this.

 He cannot do it.